Syslog: Severity level

-The list of severities is also described by the standard:
+The list of severities of issues is also described by the standard:

 The meaning of severity levels other than Emergency and Debug are relative to the application.
 For example, if the purpose of the system is to process transactions to update customer account balance information, an error in the final step should be assigned Alert level.
 However, an error occurring in an attempt to display the ZIP code of the customer may be assigned Error or even Warning level.

-The server process which handles display of messages usually includes all lower (more severe) levels when display of less severe levels is requested.
+The server process that handles display of messages usually includes all lower (more severe) levels when the display of less severe levels is requested.
 That is, if messages are separated by individual severity, a Warning level entry will also be included when filtering for Notice, Info and Debug messages.

 Message

 In RFC 3164, the message component (known as MSG) was specified as having these fields: TAG, which should be the name of the program or process that generated the message, and CONTENT which contains the details of the message.

 Described in RFC 5424, "MSG is what was called CONTENT in RFC 3164.
 The TAG is now part of the header, but not as a single field.
 The TAG has been split into APP-NAME, PROCID, and MSGID.
 This does not totally resemble the usage of TAG, but provides the same functionality for most of the cases."
-Popular syslog tools such as Rsyslog conform to this new standard.
+Popular syslog tools such as NXLog, Rsyslog conform to this new standard.

 The content field should be encoded in a UTF-8 character set and octet values in the traditional ASCII control character range should be avoided.

 Logger

-Generated log messages may be directed to various destinations including console, files, remote syslog servers, or relays.
+Generated log messages may be directed to various destinations, including: console, files, remote syslog servers, or relays.
 Most implementations provide a command line utility, often called logger, as well as a software library, to send messages to the log.

-To display and monitor the collected logs one needs to use a client application or access the log file directly on the system.
+To display and monitor the collected logs, one needs to use a client application or access the log file directly on the system.
 The basic command line tools are tail and grep.
 The log servers can be configured to send the logs over the network (in addition to the local files).
-Some implementations include reporting programs for filtering and displaying of syslog messages.
+Some implementations include reporting programs for filtering and displaying syslog messages.